tongni1975/spark-nlp/docs/en/annotators.md

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
     - `setCustomBounds(string)`: Custom sentence separator text
     - `setUseCustomBoundsOnly(bool)`: Use only custom bounds without considering those of Pragmatic Segmenter.
-Defaults to false.
+Defaults to `false`.
 Needs customBounds.
     - `setUseAbbreviations(bool)`: Whether to consider abbreviation strategies for better accuracy but slower performance.
-Defaults to true.
+Defaults to `true`.
     - `setExplodeSentences(bool)`: Whether to split sentences into different Dataset rows.
 Useful for higher parallelism in fat rows.
-Defaults to false.
+Defaults to `false`.
+    - `setLazyAnnotator(Boolean)`: Use `SentenceDetector` as a lazy annotator or not.

 * ***Parameter Getters***